sphaso/sphaso.github.io/posts/2019-04-21-journey-of-a-mateiro.markdown

 7) enjoy!

 The best part of drinking mate from fruit, besides the taste, is that you don't have to clean and dry the gourd.
 Just trash everything and be done with it :)
+So far I've tried tereré in: pomegranade, orange, pink and yellow grapefruit, pineapple.
+Curious to try apples.

 __Memories of Rosamonte in pink grapefruit__
 Rosamonte is great, one of my favorites, but I was getting rather bored with it.
 I was at the end of the package where it's mostly powder and not so enjoyable (more on powder later).
 I decided to have a grapefruit and drink mate from it!
 The grapefruit is mostly an aftertaste and helps tone down the Argentinian smoke, one gets hints of the fruit at unexpected moments, it's not a main feature.
 The smell of grapefruit is stronger than its taste and very enjoyable.
 It sticks to your hands.